IfeeIhappy/Dipshitz/index.md

-# Hi 👋 I'm Tyler.
+# Hi 👋 I'm Tyler Robertson.

-I write about how to use technology to achieve simple, practical, and fun outcomes,

-with a focus on tools that are accessible to tinkerers of all experience levels.
+I write about how to use technology for work and play, with a focus on tools that are accessible to tinkerers of all experience levels.